Skip to main content

 Unreal Receives → {"message": "set", "field": "quality", "value": "4k" }

-### 🛠️ **URL Generator Tool**
+URL Generator tool

-The tool automatically encodes special characters and generates a ready-to-use URL.
+To make this easier, you can use our helper tool: https://urlgenerator.streampixel.io/ The tool automatically encodes special characters and generates a ready-to-use URL.
 No data is stored.
-Its purpose is to help you understand how **URL encoding** works.
+Its purpose is to help you understand how URL encoding works.
+Even if you choose not to use the tool and create the URL manually, it will still work as long as you apply proper encoding.

-### ⚡Option B: Via Iframe or WebSDK
+Option B: Via Iframe or WebSDK

 If you need to send messages while the app is running, use the Streampixel WebSDK or Iframe API.
 This gives you full interactivity and unlimited control.

-## 📥 Receiving Messages from Unreal
+Receiving messages from Unreal

 When the Unreal app sends a message to the frontend, your frontend must register handlers/listeners to process it.
 Both the Iframe API and the WebSDK support this.